Art therapy life coach, artist, photographer, designer—Gina believes that the purpose of the arts is to enrich and heal

 Plans went into effect to prepare for this bundle of joy.
-She is the most precious thing you can imagine, but she has changed all of our lives, in a very good way.
+She is the most precious thing you can imagine, but she has changed all of our lives, though in a very good way.

-I can only imagine what Mary went through, as a teenager, being told that she was going to bear the Son of God.
-She was engaged to Joseph, and was now being visited by an Angel to be told she would give birth to the child who would save mankind.
-I can only guess that she must have felt what any first-time expectant mother feels....excitement, fear of the unknown, all the feeling associated with the changes in the body, nausea.....unprepared for what was to come.
+I can only imagine what Mary went through as a teenager, being told that she was going to bear the Son of God.
+She was engaged to Joseph and was now being visited by an Angel to be told she would give birth to the child who would save mankind.
+I can only guess that she must have felt what any first-time expectant mother feels....excitement, fear of the unknown, all the feelings associated with the changes in the body, nausea.....unprepared for what was to come.
 A baby really changes everything.

 13. "A Strange Way To Save The World" by 4Him

 Joseph must have been thrown for a loop when he heard that his unwed fiancee was pregnant, especially since in that day and age unwed pregnancy was unheard of.
 I can imagine how confused and bewildered he must have been when the angel explained things to him.
 I am sure it must have taken quite some time to sink in, but seeing the Son of the Living God lying in that manger must have been an eye-opening experience for him.
 Then he began asking himself, and surely God as well, why?
 Why did it have to be me?
 He must have doubted his ability to raise a child, seeing as he had no experience with fatherhood.
 Then, understanding the purpose for which Jesus was sent, Joseph felt compassion for the babe, knowing that he would suffer great anguish before his end.
 The baby must have seemed so small to him, and yet the shoulders of the man he would become would one day bear the weight of the world's sins on his shoulders.